Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 • Upon request by the College, provide to the College credible and sufficient documentation to verify the student’s legitimate need, including medical documentation where applicable;

-• Provide details regarding the student’s abilities and the effects of any challenges in their learning;
+• Provide details regarding the student’s abilities and the effects of any disability;

 • Cooperate reasonably in the accommodation process; and